ccssmania/TestHomeSelect/readme.md

 The goal of this project is create a inventory module in which, you can have an inventory control, adding and removing stock

-- There are products categories.
+- There are categories.
 - Each product is linked with a category.
 - The product could be created with 0 stock.
-- A product could be deleted if and only if the stock of that product is 0.
+- A product could be deleted if and only if, the stock of that product is 0.
-- You may add/remove inventory to a product un the module of inventories.
+- You may add/remove inventory to a product in the module of inventories.
 - In inventory module will appear all the inventories of all products.
 - In Product interface you could see the inventory of each product.